etctarun/guessNumberApp/Readme.md

 ### .passing the {...props} from child to parent to access all the properties of the field in parent.

 ### .using useRef to make a variable not change on rerender.

+### .configuring custom fonts using react-native.config.js -> react-native link

+### .Make Custom Button component with custom font and design

+### .adding icons using IONICONS from @expo/vector-icons